tomstark99/epic-kitchens-100-fyrp/README.md

     datasets/epic-100/features/p01_features.pkl
 ```

-optionally you can change the number of workers for the PyTorch DataLoader with the `--num_workers` argument.
+optionally you can change the number of workers for the PyTorch DataLoader with the `--num-workers` argument.
 If this script failes at any point then you can simply rerun and it will continue from where it crashed.

 # Training MTRN models